John Cho

 Little John Cho (with his father)

-The active, freedom-loving, and very artistic boy dreamt about an acting career from an early age.
+An active, creative, and artistic kid, John dreamed of an acting career from early on.
 The family supported the boy.
-John’s father spent his childhood in totalitarian North Korea, so he was happy that his son had a chance to grow up in the free county and realize his wildest dreams.
+Having grown up in totalitarian North Korea, John's father was thrilled his son could grow up in a free country and pursue his dreams.

-After high school, John graduated from Herbert Hoover High School (an art school), and in 1990 he started a course of English language and literature in Berkeley.
+After graduating from Herbert Hoover High School (an arts-focused school), John enrolled at UC Berkeley in 1990 to study English language and literature.

 John Cho's height is 178 cm